mikependon/RepoDB.NET/pages/classes/queryfield.md

 #### Creating an Instance

-Below is way on how to create an instance of a query field.
+Below is the way on how to create an instance of this class.

 ```csharp
 var field = new QueryField("Id", 10045);